leahkemp/pipeface/docs/setup.md

 ```

 > [!NOTE]
-> Running DeepVariant/DeepTrio on ONT data assumes r10 data
+> - Running DeepVariant/DeepTrio on ONT data assumes r10 data

-> [!NOTE]
-> In singleton mode, Clair3 and DeepVariant is available
+> - In singleton mode, Clair3 and DeepVariant is available

-> [!NOTE]
-> In duo mode, only DeepVariant is available
+> - In duo mode, only DeepVariant is available

-> [!NOTE]
-> In trio mode, only DeepTrio is available
+> - In trio mode, only DeepTrio is available

 Specify the SV caller to use ('sniffles', 'cutesv' or 'both').
 Eg: